Beginner

 KAST and RedotPay differ in how their FX and transaction fees stack up in real-world spending.

 With KAST, USD card transactions carry a 0% fee.
 When you spend in a non-USD currency, a 0.5–1.75% FX fee applies depending on the currency and network.
 There are no merchant-specific surcharges layered on top, so the fee structure stays consistent across transactions.
+Because crypto to fiat conversion happens before you spend, there are no manual conversions at checkout and no unexpected changes to your card balance.

 With RedotPay, spending in your default currency has no fee.
 Non-default currency spending includes a 1.2% FX fee.
 Certain transactions may also carry a 1% fee, and some merchants can apply an additional 1.5% surcharge, with only three waivers per month.